Tip

 Software delivery timelines can be difficult to estimate if requirements frequently change

-When should you choose Agile over Waterfall?
+When to choose Agile over Waterfall?

 For software development projects that involve ongoing engagement between the development team and the project stakeholders, choose Agile over Waterfall.